Akira Kurosawa’s Movies on DVD

-This page is primarily catering for the English speaking audience.
-However, in the case of non-English DVD editions that might be of interest also to the English speaking audience, those releases could also be mentioned, as well.
+This page covers Akira Kurosawa DVD releases which come with English subtitles.
+As such, this page is primarily catering for the English speaking audience.
+However, in case non-English DVD editions crop up that might be of interest also to the English speaking audience, those releases are mentioned here, as well.

 You may also be interested in my list of blu-ray Kurosawa releases, or the availability of Kurosawa documentaries, films with Kurosawa’s input or those based on Kurosawa’s works.